microsoft/vscode-docs/docs/supporting/live-share-faq.md

 ## What about other collaboration tools?
 Live Share can be used with chat, instant messaging, or email technologies.
 We’ve observed that many collaborative interactions between developers start in these tools.
 However, when the discussion is about code, they often get to a point where it’s simply too hard to explain a problem with text, code snippets, or single files - more context is needed.

-Live Share can be used for many things such as, seeking help on a de issue, resolving a bug, pair programming, conducting a coding interview, or performing an ad-hoc review before a code commit or a pull-request.
+Live Share can be used for many things, such as: seeking help on an issue, resolving a bug, pair programming, conducting a coding interview, or performing an ad-hoc review before a code commit or a pull-request.

 ## What about other web editors?
 With web-based editors, both teammates need to use the same web app to get collaborative benefits, which may not be their primary, day-to-day editor.
 Many web-based editors assume that you are building and deploying into a Virtual Machine often hosted in a cloud environment.